bids-standard/bids-website/docs/blog/posts/2025-01-16-steering-group-minutes.md

 -   NIH applications (@Yaroslaw if you can fill in that would be great!)

--   No restrictions on how little the received money can be (e.g. awards).
+-   No restrictions on how little the received money can be (for example awards).

 -   NIH grant, sub-award for INCF?

 -   Help (paid) organize events?

     -   possibility to pay for flights or to reimburse individuals through expense claims, INCF takes the admin burden of the reimbursement.
-    -   provide extra services to organize meetings etc
+    -   provide extra services to organize meetings...

 -   "Sign off" on agreements on behalf of BIDS?  should be possible, needs to be checked specifically (Yarik would share docs on SHARAZA-IHE)